 Despite returning 37 combined starts on the defensive side of the ball, the fewest in the SEC, Muschamp’s defense ranked second in the nation in third down conversion defense (.273) – the best national ranking in school history.
 Florida allowed just 166.8 yards per game passing to rank seventh nationally and permitted just 299.5 yards per game to rank eighth nationally.

 UF finished 2011 with 72 scholarship players, including four walk-ons who were awarded scholarships in August prior to start of the season.
 The Gators opened fall camp with just nine scholarship seniors.

 In his five seasons as an SEC defensive coordinator, Muschamp’s defenses ranked among the nation’s top 10 in total defense every single year, while always maintaining a top-15 rating in scoring defense, including three times inside the top 10.

-Under Muschamp’s guidance at Texas, Brian Orakpo claimed the 2008 Rotary Lombardi Award (lineman of the year), Bronko Nagurski Trophy (most outstanding defensive player) and Ted Hendricks Award (top defensive end), while the Longhorns’ defense saw Sergio Kindle become the first player in college football history to be named a finalist for both the Butkus Award (nation’s top linebacker) and the Hendricks Award.
+Under Muschamp’s tutelage at Texas, Brian Orakpo claimed the 2008 Rotary Lombardi Award (lineman of the year), Bronko Nagurski Trophy (most outstanding defensive player) and Ted Hendricks Award (top defensive end), while the Longhorns’ defense saw Sergio Kindle become the first player in college football history to be named a finalist for both the Butkus Award (nation’s top linebacker) and the Hendricks Award.
 Earl Thomas also earned finalist honors for the Jim Thorpe Award in 2009.